 At Village Montessori children will partake in weekly enrichment programs including Music, Gardening, Art, Sign Language, Spanish, and Veggiecation.

-We conduct weekly music enrichment sessions for our students, in addition to musical activities within the classroom such as singing and listening to classical music as the children work.
+We conduct music enrichment sessions for our students, in addition to musical activities within the classroom such as singing and listening to classical music as the children work.
 Lessons include instrument instruction, introduction to songs with varying themes, tempos and patterns, and dance – all with the freedom to move in a way in which each child is naturally inclined.

-Our music instruction helps stimulates the creation of neural bridges in a child's brain and helps to develop and exercise a child’s abstract reasoning skills.
+Our music instruction helps stimulate the creation of neural bridges in a child's brain and helps to develop and exercise a child’s abstract reasoning skills.
 Lessons also prepare children for performances within the Village Montessori community, including our Veteran’s Day performance, Christmas program, and our Special Person Day.